cuplv/QuarkPaper/pldi22_rebuttal.md

 (Lemma 3.4), and thereby convergence (Theorem 3.7).
 The reasoning about LCAs is critical to convergence, and cannot be done away with.
 We use synchronization to perform the the checks on LCAs, which inturn guarantees convergence.
-Otherwise synchronization in itself doesn't guarantee convergence.
+Otherwise synchronization in itself is not very useful.

+Conversely, synchronization is not necessarily an antithesis to practical adoption.
+Google docs, for instance, famously relies on a centralized OT server to coordinate all its edits.

 Comparison with MRDTs and CRDTs
 --------------------------------